-Catholic Charities focuses aid on low income women who are pregnant, homeless, or have infants or babies as well as single parents.
-These families can get emergency aid for paying expenses such as rent, housing and other expenses.
-Support may be for food, clothing, and temporary lodging.
+Support from the Catholic Charity churches may be for food, clothing, and temporary lodging.
 In addition to those services, lodging and shelter may be offered as needed for working poor families of all backgrounds.
-Call 918-585-8167.
+Call (918) 949-4673 or 918-585-8167.

 Disabled American Veterans – Tulsa (phone 918-834-4643) also helps only veterans, and they can apply for housing and/or rent help from this government agency.
 They provide services to veterans and their families to help obtain emergency financial aid through Oklahoma and federal government veteran agencies.

 Salvation Army - Tulsa County